Drag Sethlas

-Borja Casillas Toledo, known professionally as Drag Sethlas, is a Spanish drag performer known for competing on season 2 of Drag Race España, as well as winning the Drag Queen Gala of the Carnival of Las Palmas in 2017 and 2020.
+Borja Casillas Toledo, known professionally as Drag Sethlas, is a Spanish drag performer from Las Palmas, Canary Islands, Spain, known for competing on season 2 of Drag Race España (2022) and winning season 1 of Drag Race España All Stars (2024), as well as winning the Drag Queen Gala at the Carnival of Las Palmas, both in 2017 and 2020, respectively.

 Early life and education

 Borja Casillas Toledo attended the University of Las Palmas de Gran Canaria, where he received a degree in Early Childhood Education.
 He has been a dancer since a very young age.